 The primary reason why Photoshop is the most popular software used by architects for picture editing is its user-friendly interface and thousands of video tutorials.
-PS allows you to change and improve existing architecture renders as well as create new ones.
-Even highly acclaimed visualization designers perform the majority of their work in Photoshop using rough 3D objects done in other programs as a foundation.
-Photoshop can be used for virtually everything: creating realistic property images from the ground up, retouching photos of completed projects, improving the line work, etc. Read more about how to use Photoshop for architecture renderingshttp://fixthephoto.com/blog/retouch-tips/how-to-use-photoshop-for-architectural-renderings.html efficiently.
+PS allows you to change and improve existing architecture renders as well as create new ones( but in the case of 3D product modeling, there are some obstacles to using PS tools).
+PS has Even highly acclaimed visualization designers perform the majority of their work in Photoshop using rough 3D objects done in other programs as a foundation.

 If you’re only getting used to working with this software, here’s a list of 10 tips that will help you perform Photoshop architectural rendering better and faster.

 Like other image editing programs, using Photoshop for architecture rendering gives the best results when you remain in full control of your project’s structure.
 When working, ensure that you can always move a couple of steps backward or forward without losing your progress.
 The key to maintaining such flexibility is employing masking and adjustment layers.
 Masking allows you to introduce small changes to specific areas of various layers rather than altering the entire picture.

 While it’s always better to have as few layers as possible, Photoshop architectural rendering files tend to end up complex and chaotic.
 The best way to organize them is to group them into folders based on their content.
 Typically, your file’s layer folders should include: